maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 We observe large seasonal trends over time.
 - The solar production is much smaller during winter times.
-- The wind production is however larger during winter times, and the consumption as well.
+- The wind production is, however, larger during winter times, and the consumption as well.
-- There is an increasing trend in production of both solar and wind power over time.
+- There is an increasing trend in the production of both solar and wind power over time.
 - There is a large number of points in consumption located in the highest part of the time series, and some points lying under this curve.

 ## 4. Change scale